President – Birgitte Sand

 Director of Licensing, Pennsylvania Gaming Control Board

-Susan Hensel was named Director of Licensing for the Pennsylvania Gaming Control Board in November 2005 after previously serving as Acting Director and as a Special Assistant to the Board.
-Hensel oversees the licensing of the state’s casinos and other gaming related companies doing business in the state as well as the employees working in and supporting the gaming industry.
+Susan Hensel is Director of Licensing for the Pennsylvania Gaming Control Board.
+She oversees licensing of the state’s casinos and other gaming related companies as well as the employees working in and supporting the gaming industry.

-Hensel is the immediate past President of the International Association of Gaming Regulators having previously served as Vice-President and Secretary of the association.
-She also serves on the association’s Board of Trustees.
-Hensel is a frequent speaker on gaming issues and has also authored several articles on topics including regulator and industry collaboration; best practices for Internet gaming; and leadership.
+Hensel is Past President of the International Association of Gaming Regulators having served two terms and is on the Board of Trustees.
+Hensel previously served as Vice-President and Secretary of the association.
+Hensel is a frequent speaker on gaming issues and has authored articles on topics including the need for regulator and industry collaboration; best practices for Internet gaming; and leadership.

-Hensel earned her J.D. degree from Widener University Law School and a bachelor’s degree in broadcast journalism from the University of Wisconsin-Milwaukee.
+She earned her J.D. degree from Widener University Law School in Harrisburg and a bachelor’s degree in broadcast journalism from the University of Wisconsin-Milwaukee.

 Director, New Jersey Division of Gaming Enforcement